Tunes of Glory

 A few scenes take place in the town outside the barracks: an ill-fated pub outing; a theatre dressing-room, when Sinclair pays a call on an old flame, the actress Mary Titterington (Kay Walsh); his subsequent visit to Mary’s home.
 But most of the narrative is set in the barracks, where Ronald Neame creates the sense of a closed order, and a degree of uncomfortable suspense.
 For Sinclair and other officers who’ve recently seen action in WW2, some of the required routines of military service in peacetime are ludicrous.
 Not for Barrow, though.
 He’s assumed to have enjoyed preferential treatment thanks to his social and educational background, to have been given a cushy job far from the front line.
 It’s only when Sinclair jokes about spending a night in the cells of Barlinnie for being drunk and disorderly that he learns Barrow spent much longer as a prisoner of war in Japan.

 Barrow’s strict adherence to army regulations is a crucial means of subduing traumatic memories of his time as a POW, and maintaining self-control.
-Sinclair et al deride, in particular, their chilly ‘Sassenach’ commander’s attempts to make the highland dancing practised by the regiment more disciplined and decorous – fit for a party to which Barrow invites local townspeople, and which turns out badly.
+Sinclair et al deride, in particular, their chilly ‘Sassenach’ commander’s attempts to make the highland dancing practised by the regiment more disciplined, decorous and fit for a party to which Barrow invites local townspeople, and that turns out badly.
 A subplot concerns a secret romance between Sinclair’s daughter Morag (Susannah York, in her feature film debut) and Corporal Ian Fraser (John Fraser), rising star of the regiment’s pipe band.
 The antipathy between Barrow and Sinclair comes to a head when the latter, seeing Morag and Fraser together in a pub, weighs in with a punch that knocks the uniformed piper to the ground.
-Assaulting an officer of a different rank renders Sinclair liable to court-martial by Brigade HQ.
-Although keenly aware of his increasing unpopularity (and decreasing authority) within the regiment, by-the-book Barrow can see no alternative to putting court-martial proceedings in train – until, that is, a pivotal exchange with Sinclair.
+Assaulting an officer of a different rank renders Sinclair liable to court martial by Brigade HQ.
+Although keenly aware of his increasing unpopularity (and decreasing authority) within the regiment, by-the-book Barrow can see no alternative to putting court martial proceedings in train – until, that is, a pivotal exchange with Sinclair.
 It’s at this point that Tunes of Glory starts to wobble.

 When Barrow informs the devious Major Charlie Scott (Dennis Price) that he’s changed his mind and won’t proceed, Scott claims to be unsurprised: after all, he says coolly and crushingly, everyone in the regiment knows that Sinclair is still running the show.
 Barrow returns to his quarters and puts a bullet through his brain.
 Sinclair resumes command and, after explaining that Barrow’s death has been confirmed as suicide when the balance of his mind was disturbed, announces plans for a funeral with full military honours, where the regimental pipers will play ‘all the tunes of glory’.
 The other officers take issue, protesting that Brigade HQ will never, in the circumstances, agree to such grandiose obsequies.
 As he continues to insist on these arrangements, Sinclair becomes agitated, then suffers an on-the-spot meltdown.
 He’s escorted out of the barracks, his officers and men saluting as he’s driven away.